MacRdy/kodgen/README.md

 | --excludePaths     |       | Exclude specific url patterns (regex strings)                           |
 | --hooksFile        |       | Hooks file.
 Overrides default generator functions (js)                  |

+Any options specified on the command line always override the corresponding options from the `--config`.

 You can also use `kodgen generate -h`

 ## Templates